jiyajuneja-codes/heavenly-bites-api/README.md

 # Heavenly Bites API 🍰
-Backend REST API for my Heavenly Bites cafe website, a dessert and drinks menu project I built while learning Full Stack Web Development at IIT Jammu Summer School.
+Backend REST API for my Heavenly Bites cafe website, a dessert and beverages menu project I built while learning Full Stack Web Development at IIT Jammu Summer School 2026.
 The frontend is still a work in progress.
 Once I learn databases and authentication properly, I want to make this a fully working cafe website with a cart and order system!